- Diploma Level 2 Lecture 4 March ... is cancelled full details in students email or contact office

 Welcome to the Society of Technical Analysts

-The STA is a not-for-profit organisation which is dedicated to the promotion and understanding of technical analysis as a vital investment tool.
+The STA is a not-for-profit organisation which is dedicated to the promotion and understanding of technical analysis and its role within behavioural finance as a vital investment tool.
 We aim to educate the public, the investment community and our members, in the theory, practice and application of technical analysis.
 Our commitment is to raise professional standards and ethics globally.

 Founded in the late 1960s as ACTA (the Association of Chart and Technical Analysts), we are the oldest such organisation in the world.
 ACTA changed to the Society of Technical Analysts (STA), a company limited by guarantee, in 1986.